tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 Updates / inserts specific properties for the reference data item $.patch[i].

 Assume a reference data set that defines a single key with name *deviceId* and type *string*.
-A sample request and response message is shown in the following sections:
+A sample request and response message are shown in the following sections:

 ### *Patch* operation request message example